Quality Street (confectionery)

-Quality Street is a line of tinned and boxed toffees, chocolates and sweets, first manufactured by Mackintosh's in Halifax, West Yorkshire, England, in 1936.
+Quality Street is a line of tinned and boxed toffees, chocolates and sweets, first manufactured in 1936 by Mackintosh's in Halifax, West Yorkshire, England.
 It was named after J. M. Barrie's play Quality Street.
-Since 1988 they have been produced by Nestlé.
-Quality Street have long been a competitor to Cadbury Roses which were launched by Cadbury in 1938.
+Since 1988, the confectionery has been produced by Nestlé.
+Quality Street has long been a competitor to Cadbury Roses, which were launched by Cadbury in 1938.

 History

-In 1890 John Mackintosh and his wife opened a shop in Halifax, West Yorkshire, England where they created a new kind of sweet by mixing hard toffee with runny caramel.
-These toffees were made from inexpensive local ingredients such as milk, sugar beets and eggs.
-They were so successful that in 1898 they expanded the operation to build the world's first toffee factory.
-It burned down in 1909, so John bought an old carpet factory and converted it into a new facility.
-When John Mackintosh died, his son Harold inherited the business and in 1936 he invented Quality Street.
-The name was inspired by a play of the same name by J. M. Barrie.
+In 1890, John Mackintosh and his wife opened a shop in Halifax, West Yorkshire, England where they created a new kind of sweet by mixing hard toffee with runny caramel.
+The toffees were made from inexpensive local ingredients such as milk, sugar beet and eggs.
+They were so successful that they expanded the operation by building the world's first toffee factory in 1898.
+It burned down in 1909, so Mackintosh bought an old carpet factory and converted it into a new facility.
+When John Mackintosh died, his son Harold inherited the business and, in 1936, he invented Quality Street.
+The name was inspired by the play of the same name by J. M. Barrie.